-For decades, Big Tobacco has preyed on the LGBTQ community, targeting us through their marketing campaigns, getting us hooked on their products and then profiting off our deaths.
+For decades, Big Tobacco has preyed on the LGBTQ+ community, targeting us through their marketing campaigns, getting us hooked on their deadly products.
 The result?
-LGBTQ people are more than TWICE as likely to smoke as our non-LGBTQ peers, and nearly 30,000 LGBTQ people across the country die every year of tobacco-related causes.
+LGBTQ+ people are more than TWICE as likely to smoke as our non-LGBTQ+ peers, and nearly 30,000 LGBTQ+ people across the country die every year of tobacco-related causes.

 The OUT Against Big Tobacco Coalition is taking a stand!
 We were victimized.
 We will not allow them prey on us any longer.
 They don’t respect our existence, but they will respect our resistance.

 We’re fighting back; fighting for the institutional changes required to save our next generation from the predatory practices of Big Tobacco.
 Enough is enough.
 Big Tobacco has the money, but we have the power of the people.

 We stand and fight for policy changes targeted to reduce the tobacco-related health disparities within our community.
 We are fighting to enact the following policies throughout Los Angeles County and California’s Central Valley region:

 AND we offer grants to LGBTQ+ serving community organizations!

 Equality California Institute is offering 1-year community grants of $5,000 to qualified non-profit organizations interested in learning more about Tobacco Control as an LGBTQ+ issue!
 The Central Valley OUT Against Big Tobacco Coalition Subgrantee application will become available in Fall of 2022.